-So what is it that makes a healthy company?
-Something we have in all of our businesses - people.
-People who want dignity and pride of accomplishment in what they do, and who deserve regular and periodic recognition for a job well done.
-People who are looking for leadership--and growth--not just in what they do but in who they are becoming.
+People who want dignity and pride of accomplishment in what they do, and they deserve regular and periodic recognition for a job well done.

 Several years ago I was traveling in what was then the Soviet Union.
 I had been asked to give several talks on the service business and our company objectives.
 While I was in the city then called Leningrad, now renamed St. Petersburg, I met Olga.
 She had the job of mopping the lobby floor in a large hotel which, at that time, was occupied mostly by people from the West.
 I took an interest in her and her task.
 I engaged her in conversation through the help of an interpreter and noted the tools she had to do her work.
 Olga had been given a T-frame for a mop, a filthy rag, and a bucket of dirty water to do her job.
 She really wasn't cleaning the floor.
 She was just moving dirt from one section to another.
 The reality of Olga's task was to do the least amount of motions in the greatest amount of time until the day was over.
 Olga was not proud of what she was doing.
 She had no dignity in her work.
 She was a long way from owning the result.